-Swarbrick’s first 10 years featured a variety of on-and off-the-field Notre Dame athletics successes:
+Swarbrick’s tenure has featured a variety of on-and off-the-field Notre Dame athletics successes:

 - NCAA championships in 2018 in women’s basketball and fencing (a men’s and women’s combined championship), 2017 in fencing (a men’s and women’s combined championship), 2013 in men’s soccer, 2011 in fencing (a men’s and women’s combined championship) and 2010 in women’s soccer.